Radiation protection: ALARP & ALARA

-ALARP is an acronym for an important principle in exposure to radiation and other occupational health risks and in the UK stands for "As Low As Reasonably Practicable".
+ALARP is an acronym for an important principle in exposure to radiation and other occupational health risks and in the UK stands for As Low As Reasonably Practicable.
 The aim is to minimize the risk of radioactive exposure or other hazard while keeping in mind that some exposure may be acceptable in order to further the task at hand.
-The equivalent term ALARA, "As Low As Reasonably Achievable", is more commonly used outside the UK.
+The equivalent term ALARA, As Low As Reasonably Achievable, is more commonly used outside the UK.

 This compromise is well illustrated in radiology.
 The application of radiation can aid the patient by providing doctors and other health care professionals with a medical diagnosis, but the exposure of the patient should be reasonably low enough to keep the statistical probability of cancers or sarcomas (stochastic effects) below an acceptable level, and to eliminate deterministic effects (e.g. skin reddening or cataracts).
 An acceptable level of incidence of stochastic effects is considered to be equal for a worker to the risk in other radiation work generally considered to be safe.

 This policy is based on the principle that any amount of radiation exposure, no matter how small, can increase the chance of negative biological effects such as cancer.
 It is also based on the principle that the probability of the occurrence of negative effects of radiation exposure increases with cumulative lifetime dose.
 These ideas are combined to form the linear no-threshold model which says that there is not a threshold at which there is an increase in the rate of occurrence of stochastic effects with increasing dose.
 At the same time, radiology and other practices that involve use of ionizing radiation bring benefits, so reducing radiation exposure can reduce the efficacy of a medical practice.
 The economic cost, for example of adding a barrier against radiation, must also be considered when applying the ALARP principle.
-Computed Tomography, better known as C.T.
-Scans or CAT Scans have made an enormous contribution to medicine, however not without some risk.
-They use ionizing radiation which can cause cancer, especially in children.
-When caregivers follow proper indications for their use and child safe techniques rather than adult techniques, downstream cancer can be prevented.
+Computed tomography, better known as CT scans or CAT scans have made an enormous contribution to medicine, however not without some risk.
+The ionizing radiation used in CT scans can lead to radiation-induced cancer.
+Age is a significant factor in risk associated with CT scans, and in procedures involving children and systems that do not require extensive imaging, lower doses are used.